MooersLab/latextips/README.md

 Each of your writing projects will be accessible from your multiple devices.
 Each writing project is listed on the landing page for your account.
-Each writing project has a unique URL that you can use to directly access the writing project from a browser bookmark, an index.html file, inside a IThoughtsX mindmap, or in an org file.
+Each writing project has a unique URL that you can use to directly access the writing project from a browser bookmark, an index.html file, inside an IThoughtsX mindmap, or in an org file.

 Overleaf's built-in support for debugging is exquisite.
 Its support for debugging was one of the winning features for me.